 - Illinois Trade Secrets Act: This Illinois law allows companies, including employers, to protect against and remedy misappropriation of important proprietary information in court.
 See also the discussion of the federal Defend Trade Secrets Act early in this Legal Update.

-- Illinois Unemployment Insurance Act: This Illinois law governs employers’ unemployment insurance obligations, including the payment of employer contributions and certain wage report requirements.
-Employers are also generally required to report certain information about new hires within 20 days of adding an employee.
-When workers are laid off for a period of seven days or more or are separated from the payroll for any reason, employers are required to provide them with a copy of a publication entitled “What Every Worker Should Know About Unemployment Insurance.”
-It can be obtained from the State of Illinois Department of Employment Security.
+- Illinois Unemployment Insurance Act: This Illinois law governs employers’ unemployment insurance obligations, including the payment of employer contributions and the filing of wage reports.
+Employers are also required to report certain information about new hires within 20 days of hire.
+When workers are laid off for seven days or more, or are otherwise separated from the payroll, employers must provide them with the State’s publication “What Every Worker Should Know About Unemployment Insurance,” available from the Illinois Department of Employment Security.
+There are a few “voluntary leaving exceptions” available for eligible employees:

 - Illinois Veterans Preference in Private Employment Act: This Illinois law allows—but does not require—private employers to adopt a voluntary preference for hiring, promoting, or retaining a veteran over another equally qualified applicant or employee.
 Employers who wish to provide preferential treatment of veterans must adopt a veteran’s preference employment policy in writing, publicly post the policy in the workplace or on the employer’s website and inform all job applicants of this policy on its job application form.